labiraus/k8s-quickstart/docs/troubleshooting.md

 To jog a gateway config that gets stuck you can update it with a meaningless annotation

 > kubectl annotate gateway gateway -n istio-ingress trigger-sync=$(date +%s)

+If you're using kind and metalLB it's worth checking whether the IP Address in the metalLB config match the ip addresses on the docker network bridge with:

+> docker network inspect -f '{{.IPAM.Config}}' kind

+EG if the address pool is is `172.19.0.0/16` then the address range to use in the IPAdressPool would be `172.19.255.200-172.19.255.250`

 ### Pod